 - Outdoor Activities

 When thinking about academics, make sure to engage your child in academic activities that require more concentration in the morning and leave those less structured activities for later in the day.
 Keep in mind that most schools engage students in reading, writing, and math activities early in the day.

-Remember, the quiet time is just as much for YOU as it is for them.
-This is a time for you to rest, work, complete household chores, etc. While I keep a constant eye on my work, I have designated quiet time to fulfill other work responsibilities such as planning lessons for my students.
+Remember, quiet time is just as much for YOU as it is for them.
+This is a time for you to rest, work, complete household chores, etc. While I keep a constant eye on my work, I have designated quiet time to fulfill other work responsibilities, such as planning lessons for my students.

 Keep Them Moving